SFLScientific/TODOandCommentedCodeCheck/README.md

 Check that looks for existing TODO's and commented out code in a repo

+Only checks .py and .md files for TODOs, and only .py for commented out code

 TODO's are considered:
  - `todo`
  - `TODO`